 Make it a taste test and grab a bag of chocolates from both.
 Be the judge of which one you think makes the best chocolate in the Swan Valley.

 6. Enjoy Local Beers and Cider

-As with chocolate factories, it is common to find a few breweries among the wine regions of Australia.
+As with chocolate factories, it is common to find a few breweries in the wine regions of Australia.
 What sets the Swan Valley apart is the number of breweries here.
-With over 10 breweries and cideries to choose from, Swan Valley is a treat for beer lovers just as much as the wine lover.
+With over ten breweries and cideries to choose from, Swan Valley is a treat for beer lovers just as much as the wine lover.